waynodiablo/Oystercard/individual_challenges/README.md

 * Feel more confident in your ability to complete a tech test.
 * Have developed a structured process to approaching complex problems, utilising TDD and good OO design skills.
-* Be able to discuss your code using more technical language, and with a wider vocabulary.

 ### Structure of the week